-B. Any employee hired after January 21, 2005, who is not already certified by the State of Michigan as an Advanced-EMT may be required to be trained at the City's expense to the Advanced-EMT level (Paramedic) and be certified by the State of Michigan and perform as a paramedic fire fighter for a minimum period of ten years.
-Once obtained, Paramedic certification and/or licensure must be maintained throughout tenure of employment.
-A paramedic fire fighter who promotes to lieutenant before performing ten years as a paramedic must serve the balance of ten years as a paramedic lieutenant.
-A paramedic fire fighter who becomes a drive-engineer, mechanic or inspector before performing ten years as a paramedic must maintain their paramedic license and serve the balance of ten years as a paramedic if the member returns to the position of fire fighter.
+b.
+Any employee hired after January 21, 2005, who is not already certified by the State of Michigan as an Advanced-EMT may be required to be trained at the City's expense to the Advanced-EMT level (Paramedic) and be certified by the State of Michigan and perform as a paramedic fire fighter.
+Once obtained, Paramedic certification must be maintained throughout tenure of employment.
+A paramedic fire fighter who becomes a drive-engineer, mechanic or inspector before performing ten years as a paramedic must maintain their paramedic license and serve as a paramedic if the member returns to the position of fire fighter.